Nubart

 How to structure your digital audio guide so it becomes user-friendly

-Of course visitors should use your audio guides a lot during their visit.
-That’s why a user-friendly structure is so important, users should be able to handle the guide intuitively without having to think a lot about it.
-Major reasons why this is so important are because not every visitor of the museum is a digital native and the guide is not the main focus of the visit.
-It only plays an accompanying role, the visitors are supposed to pay most of their attention to the exhibition itself.
-Consequently, users won’t have the time nor the interest in figuring out how the guide works.
+Obviously, visitors should use your audio guides a lot during their visit.
+That's why it's so important to have a user-friendly structure, so that people can use the guide intuitively, without having to think too much about it.
+The main reasons why this is so important are that not every museum visitor is a digital native and the guide is not the main focus of the visit.
+It plays a supporting role, and visitors are expected to pay most of their attention to the exhibition itself.
+As a result, they won't have the time or interest to figure out how the guide works.

 The following points make the structure of the audio guide user-friendly: